On the Kodaira dimension of maximal orders: Introduction

 and

 \end{theorem}

-Note that this result, combined with the existence of b-terminal resolutions for b-log pairs~\cite[Theorem 2.31]{Chan:plus:10}, allows us to define the Kodaira dimension of a b-divisor $\bfD$ as $\kappa(\bfD):=\kappa(X,\K_X+\DD_X)$ where $X$ is any normal proper model of $\KK$ with $(X,\DD)$ having b-canonical singularities.
+Theorem \ref{brauer:iitakacanonical:singulatiries:main:result}, combined with the existence of b-terminal resolutions for b-log pairs~\cite[Theorem 2.31]{Chan:plus:10}, allows us to define the Kodaira dimension of a b-divisor $\DD$ as $\kappa(\DD):=\kappa(X,\K_X+\DD_X)$ where $X$ is any normal proper model of $\KK$ with $(X,\DD)$ having b-canonical singularities.
 This also allows us to formulate one of our main results, which includes birational and Morita invariance of Kodaira dimension for maximal orders.

 \begin{theorem} Let $\KK$ be a field finitely generated over $\kk$.
 Let $\alpha$ be a Brauer class in $\Br(\KK)$ with ramification b-divisor $\DD(\alpha)$.
 Suppose that the numerical abundance conjecture holds for all $(X,\DD(\alpha))$ such that $X$ is a normal projective model of $\KK$ and $(X,\DD(\alpha))$ has b-canonical singularities.
 Then if we choose a central simple algebra $\Sigma$ with Brauer class $\alpha$, a maximal $\Osh_X$-order $\Lambda$ in $\Sigma$ with the b-log pair $(X,\DD(\alpha))$ having b-canonical singularities then $\kappa(\Lambda)$ depends only on $\alpha$. \end{theorem}